WLYxFERRARI-Dev/.github/profile/README.md

 - [DEVICE-MAIN GROUP](https://t.me/Machad3xROMS)
 - [COD3X-BUILDs](https://t.me/COD3XBUILDs)

+## 😁 Credits

+Credits to all the **developers** who contributed to the open source code.
+Our goal is to support clean, collaborative, and open Android development for wly & ferrari.

 ## ⚠️ Disclaimer

 This project is for **Testing and Development** purposes only.
 We are not responsible for any misuse or damage caused by flashing custom ROMs or kernels.